Kizari/Flagrum/README.md

 <br/>
 <p align="center">
 These tools take a monumental amount of time and effort to develop.<br/>
-If you want to support the ongoing development of Flagrum and my other projects, please consider donating.<br/><br/><br/>
+If you want to support the ongoing development of Flagrum and my other XV projects, please consider donating.<br/><br/><br/>
 <a href="https://buymeacoffee.com/Exineris"><img width="200" src="https://i.imgur.com/cCLsrEb.png" alt="Buy us a coffee" /></a>
 </p>
 <p><br/></p>